SCANN: Synthesis of Compact and Accurate Neural Networks: Methodology

 \subsubsection{Connection Growth}

-Connection growth adds connections between neurons that are unconnected.
+The connection growth algorithm greedily adds connections between neurons that are unconnected.
 The initial weights of all newly added connections are set to 0.
-Depending on how connections can be added, we use three different methods, as shown in Algorithm~\ref{alg:2}.
+Depending on how connections are added, we use two different methods, as shown in Algorithm~\ref{alg:2}.

-\begin{itemize} \item{\textbf{Gradient-based growth:}} Gradient-based growth was proposed by Dai et al.~\cite{dai2017nest}.
+\begin{itemize} \item{\textbf{Gradient-based growth:}} Gradient-based growth was proposed by Dai et al.~\cite{dai2019nest}.
 It adds connections that tend to reduce the loss function $L$ significantly.
 Suppose two neurons $n_i$ and $n_j$ are not connected and $D_i \leq D_j$, then gradient-based growth adds a new connection $w_{ij}$ if $\left|\frac{\partial L}{\partial u_j}x_i\right|$ is large.
+We evaluate the $\left| \partial L / \partial w \right|$ for all the dormant connections $w$ and activate the ones with the largest values.
+This is done based on a large data batch $B$.
+We use a predefined threshold to activate the dormant neurons.
+This threshold can be chosen based on a certain percentage of elements in the computed gradient matrix.

+The intuition behind this approach is the Hebbian theory that states "neurons that wire together fire together" \cite{lowel1992selection}.
+The connections activated based on this theory would have a strong correlation between presynaptic and postsynaptic cells.
+Therefore, this translates to the large $\left|\frac{\partial L}{\partial u_j}x_i\right|$ values.

 \item{\textbf{Full growth:}} Full growth restores all possible connections to the network.